 Choose a Business Niche

 More doesn’t always equate to better.
-This is especially true with your business.
+This is especially true with your accounting practice.
 We commonly believe it’s important to serve a wide variety of clients and to offer a vast range of services.
 This approach; however, spreads your resources too thin.

 What appeals to some clients will turn off others.
-You’re unable to be all things to all people.
+Although you may try, you’re unable to be all things to all people.
 Not only does this dilute your service; it’s draining.

-Like most entrepreneurs, I didn’t start out with a traditional niche business.
+Like most practices, I didn’t start out with a traditional niche business.
 Instead, I focused on the psychographics.
 My ideal client shared specific qualities and characteristics.
-Over the years, I narrowed down to a specific profession.
+Over the years, I narrowed down to accounting professionals.

 Developing a specialty took even longer.
 Although I had a very specific niche when I co-owned my counseling agency with Steve, my current specialty wasn’t immediately obvious to me.
 And when I look back, it was there all along.
 I simply couldn’t recognize that.

-The old adage that less is more applies to your business.
-Like most entrepreneurs, you excel at a select few things.
+The old adage stating less is more applies to your practice.
+Like most accounting professionals, you excel at a select few things.
 Go ahead and start out as a generalist.
 You’ll gain insight about your ideal client and their needs.
-Eventually you’ll get to a point where you can cherry-pick your clients.
+Eventually you’ll get to a point where you decide to cherry-pick your clients.

-Basically, a business niche highlights the services you do best and attracts your ideal client.
+Basically, a business niche highlights the services you do best.
+It’s very client attractive.
 Even Richard Branson focused the first thirteen years on the music industry before Virgin ventured into other areas.

 Here’s why you’ll benefit from a business niche:

 Specialists are more attractive than generalists.
 I may save some money up front with a generalist.
 But, I often pay more in the long run.
 Either, it takes more time to solve the problem.
 Or, the generalist made things even worse and now I need to hire a specialist to undo everything.